Open-Source-Compliance/package-analysis/README.md

 In these cases we conclude the correct class of the license (BSD-2-Clause in this case) where ever possible and provide the concrete individualized license text.

+#### No scanner findings
+There might be files, which carry no license information and there is no hint of the applicable license in any other file of the package.
+Here the conclusion then is "no license known" ("NO ASSERTION").
+We do not "assign" the license which might be available in the root directory to those file, because we cannot be sure whether this is the correct license.

 ### Copyright extraction

 The copyright information of all files within the package is extracted, no matter in which directory the file is located.
 For files containing no copyright information no copyright information can be extracted.
 Sometimes it is necessary to "post process" the found copyright statements, this is done always when the copyright statements:
 * contain some "clutter"
 * are incomplete
-* there is a statement like: "Copyright 1995-2022 The Project Authors, see AUTHORS for more detail" In these cases, we check whether there is a AUTHORS file in the package if yes, then we add the content of the AUTHORS file to the extracted copyright statements, although we cannot be 100% sure whether the listed persons and/or organizations hold copyright on the package.
+* there is a statement like: "Copyright 1995-2022 The Project Authors, see AUTHORS for more detail" In these cases, we check whether there is a AUTHORS file in the package - if yes, then we add the content of the AUTHORS file to the extracted copyright statements, although we cannot be 100% sure whether the listed persons and/or organizations hold copyright on the package.

 We do not check and extract committer information from the source code repos like GitHub because this information is even less accurate than the "AUTHORS" file approach.
 On GitHub the commit is done by an individual, but the holder of the copyright of this commit might be the organization the individual is working for.